Travelling with oxygen

 Medical clearance to fly

 If you’re using oxygen on the plane, the airline will ask for a medical certificate to show you’re healthy enough to fly.
 This is called a Fit to Fly Certificate or Medical Information Form (MEDIF).
-You’ll need to ask your doctor to sign this form.
+You’ll need to complete the form yourself as much of this as possible, and then ask your doctor to complete and sign it.

 Each airline has its own form, which you can find on their website.
 The European Lung Foundation’s list of airline oxygen policies includes links to forms.